 By order of the Board

-Mr. Casmir Sumba Kyuki Date
+Mr. Casmir Sumba Kyuki Chairman Date

-Chairman

 Judika Loti King'ori Director

-STATEMENT OF THE DIRECTORS OF THE FUND MANAGER'S RESPONSIBILITIES FOR THE YEAR ENDED 30 JUNE 2022
+STATEMENT OF THE DIRECTORS OF THE FUND MANAGER'S RESPONSIBILITIES FOR THE YEAR ENDED 30 JUNE 2023

-The Fund Manager's Directors are responsible for the preparation of financial statements that give a true and fair view of Hatifungani Unit Trust Scheme (Bond Fund), comprising the statement of financial position as at 30 June 2022, and the statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies and other explanatory information, in accordance with International Financial Reporting Standards and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.
+The Fund Manager's Directors are responsible for the preparation of financial statements that give a true and fair view of Hatifungani Unit Trust Scheme (Bond Fund), comprising the statement of financial position as at 30 June 2023, and the statement of profit or loss and other comprehensive income, statement of changes in net assets attributable to unit holders and statement of cash flows for the year then ended, and the notes to the financial statements, including a summary of significant accounting policies, in accordance with IFRS Standards as issued by the International Accounting Standards Board and in the manner required by the Capital Markets and Securities (Collective Investment Schemes) Regulations, 1997.